Otōto (2010 film): Plot

-Her uncle's behavior casts a shadow over Koharu's marriage and soon she has got to move in with her mother again.
+Tetsuro's behavior casts a shadow over his niece Koharu's marriage, and soon she has to move in with her mother again.
 Even Ginko's patience with her brother comes to an end when she is forced to reimburse a lover of his who had entrusted him with her savings which he has gambled away.
-Now even Ginko severs her ties with Tetsuro and does not want to hear from him anymore: When he visits her next time, Ginko and Koharu throw him out.
+Now even Ginko severs her ties with Tetsuro and does not want to hear from him anymore.
+The next time he visits her, Ginko and Koharu throw him out.

-Some time passes while Koharu struggles with her ultimate divorce and tries to get her life back together and starts a new relationship with a shy carpenter from the neighborhood.
+Having gotten a divorce, Koharu tries to get her life back together, and she starts a new relationship with a shy carpenter from the neighborhood.

-Finally Ginko- who has secretly filled a missing person report- gets the news that Tetsuro has been hospitalized in Osaka.
+Finally, Ginko―who has secretly filled a missing person report―gets the news that Tetsuro has been hospitalized in Osaka.
 Despite his misbehavior, she is deeply worried and visits him in Osaka, learning that he is terminally ill with lung cancer and living in a hospice.
-Despite his illness, Tetsuro has neither lost his sense of humor, nor his childish character and Ginko is moved to see him being merry among the other patients and the staff of the hospice who have learned to enjoy his character.
+Despite his illness, Tetsuro has lost neither his sense of humor nor his childish character, and Ginko is moved to see him being merry among the other patients and the staff of the hospice who have learned to enjoy his character.

 Tetsuro predicts his own day of death, telling Ginko that the Buddha told him in a dream.

 When the day draws closer, Ginko gets the news that Tetsuro's health is deteriorating.
-She hurries to Osaka and finds him being as cheerful as ever, even tricking her into giving him a drink through his feeding tube.
+She hurries to Osaka and finds him as cheerful as ever, even tricking her into giving him a drink through his feeding tube.
 When his death gets closer, Koharu arrives as well and finally forgives her uncle on his deathbed.

 Some time later, Koharu makes preparations for her upcoming wedding with the shy carpenter.
-Around the dinner table Ginko's senile mother-in-law suggests inviting Tetsuro and Koharu and Ginko agree, moved to tears by their memories.
+Around the dinner table Ginko's senile mother-in-law suggests inviting Tetsuro, and Koharu and Ginko agree, moved to tears by their memories.